CGU-B1029048/McELab/Lab06/Rep_Lab_06.md

 ```
 We decide to generate this image
 ![DVD](https://upload.wikimedia.org/wikipedia/zh/thumb/1/18/Dvd-video-logo.svg/1200px-Dvd-video-logo.svg.png)
 So we must first process the image into bitmap like above for GLCD to display.
+We use 小畫家 to adjust this picture into 32x32 pixels btimap `.bmp` file.
+At last use LCDAssistant transfer to array above.

 <div style="break-after: page; page-break-after: always;"></div>